Last updated on August 2nd, 2021 at 12:42 pm

 Problems of the indigenous communities in the Sierra Nevada

 Unfortunately, the situation for indigenous communities in Colombia has always been difficult.
 Paramilitary groups and guerrillas were and are present in the areas where the indigenous population lives.
 A census was carried out in 2005 and found that 2% of all people displaced by violence belonged to indigenous peoples (Colombia now speaks of over 5 million displaced people).

-As a result, many members of these groups were forced to move to cities such as Valledupar, Bogotá, Santa Marta, Riohacha and Cartagena.
-They were also victims of massacres, for example in 2002 a paramilitary group murdered 16 people, most of whom belonged to the Wiwa community.
+As a result, many members of these groups were forced to move to cities such as Valledupar, Bogotá, Santa Marta, Riohacha, and Cartagena.
+They were also victims of massacres, for example, in 2002 a paramilitary group murdered 16 people, most of whom belonged to the Wiwa community.
 This event is known as the El Limón massacre.

 While violence has decreased in recent years, various paramilitary groups have resurfaced in the country recently.
-For this reason, communities like the Kankuamo have denounced that at least 450 members of their community have been killed.
+For this reason, communities including the Kankuamo have denounced that at least 450 members of their community have been killed.
 Unfortunately, these groups still face many disadvantages.